 Laws and regulations governing charter schools are complex and subject to interpretation.
+For instance, the Charter School receives funding from various federal and state grant reimbursement programs, which are governed by various rules and regulations of the respective grantor agencies.
+To the extent that the Charter School has not complied with the rules and regulations governing the grants, refunds of any money received may be required.
 The Charter School believes that it is in compliance with all applicable laws and regulations and is not aware of any pending or threatened investigations involving allegations of potential wrongdoing.
+Therefore, no provision has been recorded in the accompanying financial statements for such contingencies.

-The viability of public charter schools and funding for these schools is dependent on the consensus of current and future administration of the District of Columbia Government.
+The viability of public charter schools and funding for these schools is dependent on the consensus of current and future administration of the District of Columbia.
 Any future change in dynamics could adversely affect the operations of public charter schools.